nrc/r4cppp/arrays.md

 Similarly for vectors, `vec![42; 100]` would give you a vector with 100 elements, each with the value 42.

 The initial value is not limited to integers, it can be any expression.
-The length must be an integer constant.
+For array initialisers, the length must be an integer constant expression.
+For `vec!`, it can be any expression with type `usize`.